PharmD/MBA Dual Degree Program

 PharmD students who qualify for the dual degree program must apply online directly to the RBS MBA program (specifying “dual degree program”).
 Check directly with RBS for information about deadlines and requirements.

-Matriculation into the MBA program will be deferred until the PharmD is completed.
+- Matriculation into the MBA program will be deferred until the PharmD is

-- Contact Ronald Kwan, Assistant Dean for Graduate Admissions at RBS for additional information on the MBA: rkwan@business.rutgers.edu.
+- Contact the RBS graduate recruiting team for additional information on the part-time MBA: rutgersmba@business.rurtgers.edu.

 Costs

-- While enrolled full‐time in the PharmD program, students may take business courses atno additional cost.
-If they enroll in summer, they will pay summer school tuition.
+- While enrolled full‐time in the PharmD program, students may take business courses at no additional Part-time students pay tuition for the additional Business School courses.

-- Once students have completed the PharmD, they will enroll in the Rutgers School of Business and pay Business School tuition and fees.
+- Once students have completed the PharmD, they enroll in the Rutgers School of Business and pay Business School tuition and

 1 PharmD students need permission from the School of Pharmacy to substitute MBA courses for School of Pharmacy professional electives.